veryimportantguy/NT-FLD/README.md

 ## Next Steps & Potential Improvements

 1. **Flash Loan Provider Detection**:
-   - Create `checkForFlashLoan` to interact with specific lending pools or flash loan providers (e.g., Aave, dYdX) for known lenders, or simply to improve what a real flash loan is.
+   1) DONE - Create `checkForFlashLoan` to interact with specific lending pools or flash loan providers (e.g., Aave, dYdX) for known lenders, or simply to improve what a real flash loan is.
+   2) Can still ensure the loan was given and received
+   3) This should be done live stream via websocket where what we are looking for is a flashloan provider with a suspicious amount as primary FLAG WARNING, then known accounts as secondary.
+As well as known accounts for any transaciton.
+   4) Flashloan providers should be monitored directly and cached for faster reaction
 2. **Historical Attack Patterns**:
    - Load patterns from known historical attacks to match against future suspicious transactions.
 3. **Machine Learning Integration**:
    - Use ML models to learn and detect new patterns of suspicious activity automatically.
 PyTorch TensorFlow
+4. checking signature on each tranasction in the block significantly slows down the process by having to make a call for every transaction (there are bulk solutions, as well as further research may show the signature is overkill)

 ## Tech Stack